 Both primary lung cancer and metastatic lung cancer have similar symptoms although coughing is less common with metastatic tumors.

 Since approximately 3/4 of dogs show no symptoms, lung cancer is often detected when the dog has an x-ray or other diagnostic testing due to an unrelated condition.

 If your dog is displaying symptoms of lung cancer, book an examination for your dog at your primary care veterinarian.
-If lung cancer is suspected, speak to your vet about a referral to our Board-Certified Veterinary Oncologist.
+If lung cancer is suspected, speak to your vet about a referral to one of the Oncologists at Carolina Veterinary Specialists.

 Treatment of Lung Cancer in Dogs

 If your dog is diagnosed with lung cancer, your vet may recommend surgery to remove the portion of the lung where the tumor is located.
 Most dogs tolerate this surgery well and are able to return home soon after the procedure.